 The perfect solution to your current meeting management woes is out there.
 Meeting management software takes the frustration out of the meeting booking, and the handling process takes care of guests and delivers analytics to improve overall meeting room utilization.
 Often, just getting started is the hardest part.
-This buyer’s guide will help you make the critical decisions needed in the process of investing in a meeting management solution in eight.
+This buyer’s guide will help you make the critical decisions needed in the process of investing in a meeting management software in eight steps.

 The Meeting Challenge